This post was updated September 10, 2021

 But knowledge work is often invisible and based on deep thought and creativity, which can happen anywhere.

 So managers—in collaboration with direct reports—need to come up with alternate tools for assessing employees based on outputs, outcomes and job satisfaction.
 These metrics should be reviewed weekly.
-Doing so should help managers relax and let go of any tendencies to micromanage.
+Doing so can help managers relax and let go of any tendencies to micromanage.

-In addition, this enables team members to be clear on weekly goals and expectations.
+In addition, this enables team members to get clear on weekly goals and expectations.
 It frees them from feeling like they need to be always accessible to “prove” they’re working.
 With this freedom and trust from management, employees are more likely to dig in and engage while working from home.

 5. Push for Clear Communications Policies

 Another common threat to working productively from home is that employees often feel compelled to respond to urgent requests and non-urgent inquiries from their managers at any time, on any day.
 An “always-on” work culture promotes burnout, but this concern is not limited to telecommuting.